 4. Encourage your children to be problem solvers

-Kindergarten readiness includes teaching children to be problem solvers.
-When your children come whining to you with a problem, pay them a penny or a nickel for each problem they can solve themselves.
+Teach children to be problem solvers.
+When your children come whining to you with a problem, pay them a nickel for each problem they solve themselves.
 Often children get into the habit of expecting adults to fix all the difficulties in their life.

 “I’m bored or I can’t find a pencil” are examples of problems that most children can solve with a little effort and a change of mindset.
 Having practice and confidence in problem solving will go a long way in the classroom.
 I used to tell my own kids that they were problem solving detectives and their job was to identify the problem and then find a solution to it.
 “You say you are bored.
 How many things can you think of to do so you would not be bored anymore?”
 Read more about problem solving here…